technicalcapt/bramble-challenge/README.md

 # BrambleChallenge

-To start your Phoenix server:
+To start your Phoenix server on local:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`